harryrichman/tutte-polynomial/README.md

-# Tutte power series and Tutte evaluations on moduli space
+# Tutte power series on metric graphs

 In this paper we observe that the Tutte polynomial of a (connected) graph extends nicely to a power series for a metric graph, under a simple